rgaidot/linkbench-neo4j/README.md

 Make sure you understand what the Neo4j memory configurations mean.
 A good place to start is the [Neo4j Documentation](http://docs.neo4j.org/chunked/milestone/embedded-configuration.html).

+A typical data load command would look something like

+    ./bin/linkbench -c config/LinkConfigNeo4j.properties -l

+and a typical request command would be

+    ./bin/linkbench -c config/LinkConfigNeo4j.properties -r

 Have fun!